-Is Mid-Century Modern homes are still on trend for 2020?
+Are mid-century modern homes still on trend for 2020?
 The short answer is YES!
-Mid-Century architecture isn’t a trend, they are here to stay.
+Mid-century architecture isn’t a trend; it is here to stay.

 What to Know About Mid-Century Modern Architecture